oracle-livelabs/developer/springboot-adb-react/backend/backend.md

     </copy>
     ```

-  If everything runs correctly the script will output something like this:
+  If everything runs correctly, the script will output something like this:

   ![](images/deploy-output.png "deploy-output")